United States forms

 - When supplementing I-485 — AR-11 provides additional required information

-- Neglecting to notify USCIS of a change of address within the stipulated 10-day period after moving.
+- Neglecting to notify USCIS of an address change within the mandated 10-day period after moving.

 - Submitting an unsigned form.

-- Omitting receipt numbers for pending benefit requests when updating your address online.
+- Neglecting to include receipt numbers for pending benefit requests when updating your address online.

-- Assuming that changing address with USPS updates USCIS records.
+- Assuming that changing your address with USPS updates your address with USCIS.

 - Using an outdated form edition.